jd28/rollnw/README.md

 - hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
 - aims to be as easily bindable as possible to other languages.
 I.e. only library specific or STL types at API boundaries.

+## Graphics Layer Guardrails

+`lib/nw/gfx` is intentionally a thin rendering abstraction and Vulkan utility layer, not a game engine framework.
+See `lib/nw/gfx/THIN_LAYER_GUARDRAILS.md`.

 ## Building / Installing

 The library uses [CMakePresets.json](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) as its build system.
-The naming convention for non-ci presets is `{platform}-dev[-{build tool}][-debug]`.
-In debug presets, build files are written to `build-debug`, otherwise `build`.
-On macOS and Linux, ninja is always to the build tool of choice so it is omitted.
-On windows the default build tool is Visual Studio 2022.
+The naming convention for non-ci presets is `{platform}[-renderer][-{build tool}]-dev[-debug]`.
+Renderer presets build the platform's supported graphics tools; macOS does not currently have renderer presets because MoltenVK is not wired up yet.
+In debug presets, build files are written to a debug build directory.
+On macOS and Linux, Ninja is the build tool of choice so it is omitted.
+On Windows the default build tool is Visual Studio 2022.

 Examples:
 ```
 $ cmake --preset=linux-dev
+$ cmake --preset=linux-renderer-dev
 $ cmake --preset=macos-dev-debug
+$ cmake --preset=windows-vs2019-dev-debug
-$ cmake --preset=windows-dev-vs2019-debug
+$ cmake --preset=windows-renderer-dev
 $ cmake --preset=windows-dev
 ```